l-michalik/MICHALIK/MFinals/AI Framework Troubleshooter/README.md

 uv run main.py index-github --owner langchain-ai --repo langchain uv run main.py index-stack --question "how to load pdfs in langchain"
 ```

-it should auto-search if i don;t know
-chunks should be get goodly